mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 For Cuckuu social aspects of an alarm are the most important thing as this is the apps unique selling point.
 Users are able to share alarms (cuckuus) with their friends, possibly to alert them of shared events.

 Users can add media or links to alarms both their own and shared alarms, this provides a more visual and engaging alarm over a simple snooze and off button.
-Another key aspect is a level of gamification towards alarms by obtaining points for shutting of alarms quickly and providing a leader-board among friends to encourage waking quickly and avoiding the snooze button.
+Another key aspect is a level of gamification towards alarms by obtaining points for shutting off alarms quickly and providing a leader-board among friends to encourage waking quickly and avoiding the snooze button.

 #### [Wakie](https://wakie.com/)